Boeheim's Army

 Boeheim's Army are an American basketball team that participates in The Basketball Tournament (TBT), an annual winner-take-all single-elimination tournament.
 The team's roster consists of professional basketball players who compete outside of the NBA, most of whom played college basketball for the Syracuse Orange men's basketball team.
 The TBT team is an independent entity that is named after Jim Boeheim, longtime coach of the college team.
 Boeheim's Army first played in the tournament in 2015; in 2021, they won the championship and a $1 million prize.

 History

 2015

 In TBT 2015, the team was seeded no. 1 in the Northeast Regional and received a first-round bye.

 2016

 In TBT 2016, the team was seeded no. 2 in the Northeast Regional.

 2017

 For TBT 2017, the team was seeded no. 3 in the Northeast Region.

 2018

 For TBT 2018, the team was seeded no. 1 in the Northeast Region.

 2019

 For TBT 2019, the team was seeded no. 1 in the Syracuse Regional.

 2020

 For TBT 2020, the team was the no. 3 overall seed in a field reduced to 24 teams due to the COVID-19 pandemic, and received a first-round bye.

 2021

 For TBT 2021, the team was seeded no. 3 in the Illinois Regional.

 2022

 For TBT 2022, the team was seeded no. 1 in the Syracuse Regional.

+2023

+For TBT 2023, the team was seeded no. 2 in the Syracuse Regional.

+2024

+Boeheim's Army announced that they were not able to compete in the 2024 tournament due to scheduling issues.

+2025

+In TBT 2025, the team was seeded no. 1 in the Syracuse Regional.